gapotchenko/Gapotchenko.FX/Source/Gapotchenko.FX.Reflection.Loader/README.md

 Assembly binding redirects work well for apps, but get completely broken if you want to employ them for dynamically loaded assemblies like plugins.
 The default .NET loader simply ignores `.config` files of .DLL assemblies!

 `Gapotchenko.FX.Reflection.Loader` solves this.
-Just add the following code early at the assembly lifecycle:
+Just add the following code to a place which gets executed at the early stage of the assembly lifecycle:

 ``` csharp
 AssemblyLoader.Activate()